-a DC-connected power park module shall be capable of receiving a fast signal from a connection point in the synchronous area to which frequency response is being provided, and be able to process this signal within 0,1 second from sending to completion of processing the signal for activation of the response.
-Frequency shall be measured at the connection point in the synchronous area to which frequency response is being provided;
+an asynchronously connected power park module, asynchronously connected power-to-gas demand unit, asynchronously connected electricity storage module and remote-end HVDC converter stations shall be capable of receiving a fast signal from a connection point in the synchronous area to which frequency response is being provided, and be able to process this signal no later than 0,1 second from sending to completion of processing the signal for activation of the response.
+Frequency shall be measured at the connection point of the HVDC system or a predefined connection point in a synchronous area to which frequency response is being provided;

-DC-connected power park modules connected via HVDC systems which connect with more than one control area shall be capable of delivering coordinated frequency control as specified by the relevant TSO.
+asynchronously connected power park modules, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules connected via HVDC systems to more than one control area shall be capable of delivering coordinated frequency control as specified by the relevant TSO, in coordination with adjacent TSOs.

 With regard to frequency ranges and response:

-an asynchronously connected power park module, asynchronously connected demand facility and asynchronously connected electricity storage module DC-connected power park module shall be capable of staying connected to the remote-end HVDC converter station isolated AC network and operating within the frequency ranges and time periods specified in Annex VI for the 50 Hz nominal system.
+an asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage module shall be capable of staying connected to the remote-end HVDC converter station isolated AC network and operating within the frequency ranges and time periods specified in Annex VI for the 50 Hz nominal system.
 Where a nominal frequency other than 50 Hz, or a frequency variable by design is used, subject to agreement with the relevant TSO, the applicable frequency ranges and time periods shall be specified by the relevant TSO taking into account specificities of the system and the requirements set out in Annex VI;

-wider frequency ranges or longer minimum times for operation can be agreed between the relevant TSO and the asynchronously connected power park module owner, the asynchronously connected demand facility owner and the asynchronously connected electricity storage module DC-connected power park module owner to ensure the best use of the technical capabilities of a DC-connected power park module if needed to preserve or to restore system security.
-If wider frequency ranges or longer minimum times for operation are economically and technically feasible, the asynchronously connected power park module owner, the asynchronously connected demand facility owner and the asynchronously connected electricity storage module owner DC-connected power park module owner shall not unreasonably withhold consent;
+wider frequency ranges or longer minimum times for operation can be agreed between the relevant TSO and the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner and the asynchronously connected electricity storage module owner to ensure the best use of the technical capabilities of a DC-connected power park module if needed to preserve or to restore system security.
+If wider frequency ranges or longer minimum times for operation are economically and technically feasible, the asynchronously connected power park module owner, the asynchronously connected power-to-gas demand unit owner and the asynchronously connected demand facility owner and the asynchronously connected electricity storage module owner owner shall not unreasonably withhold consent;

-while respecting the provisions of point (a) of paragraph 2, a DC-connected power park module shall be capable of automatic disconnection at specified frequencies, if specified by the relevant TSO.
-Terms and settings for automatic disconnection shall be agreed between the relevant TSO and the DC-connected power park module owner.
+while respecting the provisions of point (a) of paragraph 2, an asynchronously connected power park module, asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit and asynchronously connected electricity storage module shall be capable of automatic disconnection at specified frequencies, if specified by the relevant TSO.
+Terms and settings for automatic disconnection shall be agreed separately between the relevant TSO and the asynchronously connected power park module owner, the asynchronously connected demand facility owner and the asynchronously connected electricity storage module owner.

-With regards to rate-of-change-of-frequency withstand capability, a DC-connected power park module shall be capable of staying connected to the remote-end HVDC converter station network and operable if the system frequency changes at a rate up to +/– 2 Hz/s (measured at any point in time as an average of the rate of change of frequency for the previous 1 second) at the HVDC interface point of the DC-connected power park module at the remote end HVDC converter station for the 50 Hz nominal system.
+With regard to rate-of-change-of-frequency withstand capability, an asynchronously connected power park module, an asynchronously connected demand facility, an asynchronously connected power-to-gas demand unit and an asynchronously connected electricity storage module shall be capable of staying connected to the remote-end HVDC converter station isolated AC network and operable if the system frequency changes at a rate up to +/– 2 Hz/s (measured at any point in time as an average of the rate of change of frequency for the previous 1 second) at the interface point of the asynchronously connected power park module, the asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit and the asynchronously connected electricity storage module for the 50 Hz nominal system.